Providing Milwaukee Businesses with Bankruptcy Litigation

 Also Serving Businesses in the Madison, Green Bay, Wausau, Waukesha, Racine, Kenosha, and Janesville Areas

-With more than 50 contested hearings and trials in bankruptcy courts throughout the United States, Kerkman & Dunn advises clients on the law and counsels them on the practicalities of each individual situation.
-The hearings and trials in which we have assisted our clients in the past involved nondischargeability, denial of discharge, fraudulent transfers, preference litigation, setoff rights, and representation of purchasers.
-Kerkman & Dunn has represented clients as creditors, debtors and trustees.
+With hundreds of contested hearings and trials in bankruptcy courts throughout the United States, Kerkman & Dunn advises clients on the law and counsels them on the practicalities of each individual situation.
+The hearings and trials in which we have assisted our clients in the past involved nondischargeability, denial of discharge, fraudulent transfers, preference litigation, set-off rights, and representation of purchasers.
+Kerkman & Dunn has represented clients as creditors, debtors, and trustees.
 Here are brief summaries of these matters:

-Attorney Jerry Kerkman brought more than 30 preference actions on behalf of bankruptcy trustees.
-He has also represented creditors in such actions.
-He understands the ordinary course of business and new value defenses, having litigated these issues from both sides.
-There are practical issues in addition to the legal ones.
+The Kerman & Dunn legal team is extremely experienced in bringing actions on behalf of bankruptcy trustees.
+The team also has experience representing creditors in such actions.
+The team understands the ordinary course of business and new value defenses, having litigated these issues from both sides.
+There are practical issues in addition to legal ones.
 The amount in dispute often does not justify the cost to litigate the issue in court.
 Additionally, creditors who have been fleeced once when the debtor filed bankruptcy are subject to additional injustice in their eyes when they are being asked to repay what they have legally obtained.

 The ability to determine what really happened in the transaction is crucial to being successful.
 It is a matter of substance over form.
 Solvency may or may not be an issue.
 The firm’s keen financial acumen allows it to determine the substance over form, obtain favorable settlements and successfully litigate cases.
 Frequently there is an effort to disguise the real transfer.
 The analysis begins with the parties’ positions before any transfers and their respective positions after the transfers.
 What happened in between is then analyzed to determine the appropriate attack.